copp1723/onekeel_agent/README.md

 - ✅ OTP email verification for secure access

 ### Recent Fixes and Improvements
+- ✅ Executed automated TypeScript error fixing script to address common TypeScript errors
+- ✅ Fixed import path issues with double extensions (.js.js) and ellipsis imports ('...')
+- ✅ Improved error handling with proper type guards for unknown error types
+- ✅ Fixed Drizzle ORM type issues with proper SQL query typing
+- ✅ Completed TypeScript conversion with strict type checking across the entire codebase
+- ✅ Defined comprehensive type definitions for all data structures and interfaces
+- ✅ Added proper type declarations for vendor configurations and database schemas
+- ✅ Implemented type-safe error handling with custom error types and consistent patterns
+- ✅ Fixed all TypeScript errors in core service files and utilities
+- ✅ Enhanced tsconfig.json with strict compiler options for improved type safety
+- ✅ Created utility functions for type-safe error handling and logging
+- ✅ Added proper null checking and type guards throughout the codebase
+- ✅ Implemented module declarations for JSON imports and external modules
+- ✅ Removed any types and replaced with specific types
+- ✅ Added TypeScript compilation check to CI pipeline
+- ✅ Implemented distributed job queue with BullMQ and Redis for improved scalability and reliability
+- ✅ Created queue definitions for ingestion, processing, email, and insight generation
+- ✅ Implemented job producers with configurable options (attempts, backoff, priority)
+- ✅ Added worker processes with concurrency and resource limits
+- ✅ Updated orchestration to work within job queue context with progress tracking
+- ✅ Implemented proper cleanup on job completion and error handling
+- ✅ Added support for horizontal scaling with multiple workers
+- ✅ Ensured job state persists across system restarts
 - ✅ Implemented complete data flow integration pipeline with attachment parsers, results persistence, and insight generation
 - ✅ Added support for CSV, XLSX, and PDF file formats with Zod validation
 - ✅ Created structured storage system for parsed results in both filesystem and database